ibm-cloud-docs/discovery-data/connector-lfs-cp4d.md

 1. Enter the following command to copy the files that you want to crawl to your dynamic NFS persistent volume claim.

     You must run this command only one time against one of the existing crawler pods.
-The persistent volume claim is shared amongst all crawler and ingestion-api pods.
+The persistent volume claim is shared among all crawler and ingestion-api pods.
 Replace the variables in the command with the appropriate information.

     ```bash
     oc rsync <path-to-local-file-system-folder> <crawler-pod>:/mnt